sagemath/trac_to_gh/Issue 5572.md

     "user": "https://github.com/robertwb"
 }
 ```
-Assignee: somebody
+Assignee: cwitty

 CC:  @robertwb @TimDumol @eviatarbach @novoselt @orlitzky

 The code at #5093 is very good and ready to go in, but there are several improvements that have been suggested and agreed work on at a later date.
 They are posted here so we can merge and close the other ticket.

-Specifically,
+Specifically, this ticket addresses these issues:

+* `fast_callable` on `list`, `tuple`, `vector`, `matrix` arguments

+* `fast_callable` on constant arguments

+* `fast_callable` of a zero multivariate polynomial returns a zero of the base ring, without paying attention to the types of the arguments

+* in general replaces calls to `fast_float` with calls to `fast_callable`.

+* Carries out the deprecation in #5413 (removes the functionality deprecated there)

+* `fast_float` sometimes returns symbolic values instead of floating-point values (see #17684, which patches `density_plot` to work around this bug)

+Because of some of the far-reaching changes, this should probably not be merged in a point-point release.

-Not fixed:
+What is not fixed:

 * Robert's suggestion: an option that uses a fast domain, if it's there, but ignores the domain parameter if it's not (I don't mind the idea, and the implementation is easy; what should the syntax be?
 Part of my problem picking a syntax is that I don't want to promise that a specialized interpreter is always faster than the Python-object interpreter, so I don't particularly want to use the word "fast" in any option names.)

-* fast_callable on list,tuple,vector,matrix arguments

-* any interaction with #5413 (my plan is to wait until either #5093 or #5413 gets a positive review, then fix the other one to match)

-* fast_callable on constant arguments (waiting for a spec from Jason!)

-* fast_callable of a zero multivariate polynomial returns a zero of the base ring, without paying attention to the types of the arguments
+The work on this ticket:

+* Makes #8450 easy, probably
+* Makes #7512 invalid, probably

+See also
+* #10087
+* #7165
+* #11766 -- rewrite some of `fast_callable` to have its own recursion stack

 Issue created by migration from https://trac.sagemath.org/ticket/5572